Sustainability Management

 Tobacco manufacturing

-When considering making investments or loans for tobacco manufacturing, the Aozora Group will confirm the customer’s implementation of initiatives that take into account environmental and social issues regarding child and forced labor and health hazards.
+When considering making investments or loans for tobacco manufacturing, Aozora will confirm the customer’s implementation of initiatives that take into account environmental and social issues regarding child and forced labor and health hazards.

 Inhumane weapons

-Nuclear power, plastics, shipping and mines
+Nuclear power, plastics, shipping, mines

 Aozora’s Structure for Implementing Environment/Society-focused Investments and Loans